VijetaPriya47/Gitlab-Terraform-Provider/docs/data-sources/projects.md

 subcategory: ""
 description: |-
   The gitlab_projects data source allows details of multiple projects to be retrieved.
 Optionally filtered by the set attributes.
-  -> This data source supports all available filters exposed by the xanzy/go-gitlab package, which might not expose all available filters exposed by the Gitlab APIs.
+  -> This data source supports all available filters exposed by the client-go https://gitlab.com/gitlab-org/api/client-go package, which might not expose all available filters exposed by the GitLab APIs.
-  -> The owner sub-attributes are only populated if the Gitlab token used has an administrator scope.
+  -> The owner sub-attributes are only populated if the GitLab token used has an administrator scope.
   Upstream API: GitLab REST API docs https://docs.gitlab.com/ee/api/projects.html#list-all-projects
 ---